LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 lacks `DISORT`'s latest features, most notably spherical correction.

 `PythonicDISORT` is instead designed with three goals in mind.
-First, it is meant to be a pedagogical and exploratory tool. `PythonicDISORT`'s ease of installation and use makes it a low-barrier introduction to Radiative Transfer and the Discrete Ordinates Method.
-Only the NumPy and SciPy Python packages are essential for `PythonicDISORT`, thus most operating systems can easily install it through `pip`, and we intend to implement `conda` installation.
+First, it is meant to be a pedagogical and exploratory tool.
+`PythonicDISORT`'s ease of installation and use makes it a low-barrier introduction to Radiative Transfer and Discrete Ordinates Solvers.
+Even researchers who are experienced in the field may find it useful to experiment with `PythonicDISORT` before deciding whether and how to upscale with `DISORT`.
+Installation of `PythonicDISORT` through `pip` should be system agnostic as `PythonicDISORT`'s core dependencies are only `NumPy` and `SciPy`.
+We also intend to implement `conda` installation.
 In addition, using `PythonicDISORT` is as simple as calling the Python function `pydisort`.
-In contrast, `DISORT` requires FORTRAN compilers, has a lengthy and operating system dependent installation process, and each call requires shell script for compilation and execution.
+In contrast, `DISORT` requires FORTRAN compilers, has a lengthy and system dependent installation process, and each call requires shell script for compilation and execution.
-Even researchers who are experienced with Radiative Transfer may want to use `PythonicDISORT` to test whether Discrete Ordinates Solvers suit their needs before upscaling with `DISORT`.

-Second, `PythonicDISORT` is designed to be modified by users.
+Second, `PythonicDISORT` is designed to be modified by users to suit their needs.
 Given that Python is a widely used high-level language, `PythonicDISORT`'s code should be understandable, at least more so than `DISORT`'s FORTRAN code.
 Moreover, `PythonicDISORT` comes with a Jupyter Notebook (our *Comprehensive Documentation*) that breaks down both the mathematics and code behind the solver.
 Users can in theory follow the Notebook to recode `PythonicDISORT` from scratch; it should at least help them make modifications.

-Third, we intend for `PythonicDISORT` to be a testbed for research on the Discrete Ordinates Method.
+Third, we intend for `PythonicDISORT` to be a testbed.
 For the same reasons given above, we expect that it is easier to implement and test experimental features in `PythonicDISORT` than in `DISORT`.
 This should expedite research and development for `DISORT` and similar algorithms.